-Castelo dos Mouros (Castle of the Moors) is a picturesque ruined castle overlooking Sintra in Portugal.
-Believed to have originally been built by the Moors in around the eighth century – hence the name – Castelo dos Mouros was attacked several times until it was finally taken by King Afonso Henriques in 1147.
+Perched on top of the Sintra Mountains and half-submerged under the forest, Castelo dos Mouros (Castle of the Moors) is a picturesque ruined castle overlooking the town of Sintra in Portugal.
+Believed to have originally been built by the Moors around the 8th century – hence the name – Castelo dos Mouros was attacked several times until it was finally taken by King Afonso Henriques in 1147.

 However, much of the building of Castelo dos Mouros seen today does not date back to these early turbulent times.
-Left to decay for several hundreds of years, it was only in the nineteenth century that Castelo dos Mouros was restored and a big proportion of the current site formed part of this project.
-Having said this, there are still several signs of the former Moorish inhabitants, including an old cistern.
+Left to decay for several hundreds of years as its defensive importance diminished, it was only in the 19th century that Castelo dos Mouros was restored and a big proportion of the current site formed this project.
+Nevertheless, there are still signs of the former Moorish inhabitants, including an old cistern.

 Open between 9.30am and 8pm each day, Castelo dos Mouros offers history in every footstep you take around this medieval fortress.
 A great way to see the castle’s moss-covered remains is to follow the signposted walk around the outer walls (measuring 450 metres long), with small areas to sit and admire the views.

 Amongst its attractions, Castelo dos Mouros is home to the ruin of a medieval chapel and there is plenty of information on the history around the site.
 As if there wasn’t already enough on offer, Castelo dos Mouros’ towers also provide stunning views down the mountains to Sintra.

 Getting to Castelo dos Mouros